Surface heating steers planetary-scale ocean circulation: Introduction

 The Sverdrup relation focuses on understanding the horizontal structure of the vertically-integrated gyre transport.
 The ventilated thermocline theory, developed by \citet{Luyten1983}, made further strides in interpreting the vertical structure of ocean gyres forced by wind stress.
 They obtained a layer-wise meridional transport for gyres but restricted gyre transport to only ventilated isopycnals; that is, isopycnals outcropping to the surface of the ocean, with non-ventilated isopycnals at rest.
 However, several studies point to a net re-circulatory transport in the non-ventilated isopycnal layers \citep{Rhines1982, McDowell1982} so long as they do not interact with the ocean's surface or topography.
 Therefore, ocean gyres can be viewed as a combination of ventilation and recirculation regimes, and are controlled by surface wind stress curl.

-Wind-driven theories encapsulate gyre circulation to zeroth order, however, observational studies show deviations from the Sverdrup relation. \citet{Gray2014} examined the validity of Sverdrup dynamics in a point-wise manner using observations from Argo floats \citep{Roemmich2004} and found that it agrees well with observations in the interior subtropical gyres, with significant deviations in subpolar regions. \citet{Verdiere2016} obtained a depth-integrated geostrophic transport using Argo data \citep{Ollitrault2013} and World Ocean Atlas 2009 \citep{Locarnini2010} to estimate a global Sverdrup streamfunction, which was found to underrepresent the subtropical and subpolar gyre strength by a factor of 2.
-These discrepancies indicate the presence of other processes playing a role in the vorticity balance, such as bottom pressure torques \citep{Hughes2001}, diapycnal mixing \citep{Lavergne2022}, buoyancy forcing \citep{Hogg2020, Liu2022} and coupling with the meridional overturning \citep{Klockmann2020, Berglund2022}.
-At present, a unified theory encapsulating all the previously stated mechanisms is not available, which limits our understanding of the coupling between these processes, as well as their combined effects on ocean circulation.
+Wind-driven theories encapsulate gyre circulation to zeroth order, however, observational studies show deviations from the Sverdrup relation. \citet{Gray2014} examined the validity of Sverdrup dynamics in a point-wise manner using observations from Argo floats \citep{Roemmich2004} and found that it agrees well with observations in the interior subtropical gyres, with significant deviations in subpolar regions. \citet{Verdiere2016} using data from Argo \citep{Ollitrault2013} and the World Ocean Atlas \citep{Locarnini2010} computed the global Sverdrup streamfunction and found that the strength of the gyres was underrepresented by a factor of 2.
+These discrepancies indicate that processes other than Sverdrup dynamics could be at play in establishing the gyre strength, such as bottom pressure torques \citep{Hughes2001}, diapycnal mixing \citep{Lavergne2022}, buoyancy forcing \citep{Hogg2020, Liu2022}, and coupling with the meridional overturning \citep{Klockmann2020, Berglund2022}.
+A unified theory encapsulating all the previously stated mechanisms is lacking and this limits our understanding of the coupling between these processes, as well as their combined effects on ocean circulation.
 The present paper makes an attempt to isolate and understand the roles of wind stress and surface buoyancy forcing in shaping the planetary-scale ocean gyres.

 Surface buoyancy forcing alters the ocean's density structure through heat and freshwater fluxes \citep{Large2009, Talley2011}.
 Together with the thermal wind relation,